ngrx-utils/ngrx-utils/README.md

 * Credit to @SanderElias, this operator is inspired from his idea but he's currently not publishing it as an npm package.

-### strong type `pluck` operator
+### Strong type `pluck` operator

-* You can also make use of pluck operator, a wrapper function of `rxjs/operators/pluck` but supporting nice type inference.
+* This is a wrapper function of `rxjs/operators/pluck` which has a nice type checking with plucked property.
+This was not possible before but now it can with typescript >= 2.6.2 which has improved a lot of type inference.

 ```typescript
 import { pluck } from '@ngrx-utils/store';